vanshverma7/COVID-19-Data/README.md

 # COVID-19 Data Analysis

-This project contains SQL queries designed to analyze COVID-19 data from January 1, 2020, to August 12, 2024.
+This project contains SQL queries designed to analyze COVID-19 data.
 The queries offer insights into various aspects of the pandemic, including infection rates, death rates, vaccination rates, and global statistics.

 **Note:** The queries provided can be used on updated datasets as per the user's choice.
 The latest version of the dataset can be downloaded from [CLICK HERE](https://ourworldindata.org/covid-deaths).